AlessioTonioni/tf-objdetector/README.md

         -w ${WEIGHTS} \
         -m ${MODEL}
     ```
-    + TRAINING,VALIDATION: path to the tfrecord to be used for trainign and validation
+    + TRAINING,VALIDATION: path to the tfrecord to be used for training and validation
     + LABELS: path to the labelmap.pbtxt
-    + WEIGHTS: path to the starting weights of the model, availabel here --> <https://github.com/tensorflow/models/blob/master/object_detection/g3doc/detection_model_zoo.md>
+    + WEIGHTS: path to the starting weights of the model, available here --> <https://github.com/tensorflow/models/blob/master/object_detection/g3doc/detection_model_zoo.md>
     + MODEL: name of the model to be used

     If needed change the parameter in the produced 'model.config'